History of medieval Arabic and Western European domes: Duchy of Milan

+The cross-domed chapel at the convent of Santa Maria Teodote in Pavia (second half of the 15th century) contains late Gothic elements but marks the beginning of the type's popularity in Renaissance Lombardy.
+It has a similar floor plan to the chapel at San Satiro but with domes in the corners.

 In Lombardy, both octagonal and circular domes used ribs as late as the 1490s.
 Examples include the Portinari Chapel at the Basilica of Sant'Eustorgio, the church of Certosa di Pavia (1396–1473), the church of Sta.
 Maria Bressanoro at Castelleone, Milan Cathedral, and the church of Santa Maria della Croce.
 Leonardo da Vinci, Bramante, and others were involved in Pavia Cathedral, construction of which began in 1488.
 The Portinari Chapel, Colleoni Chapel, and Brivio Chapel use a large square block to support a timburio.
 Donato Bramante's dome of Santa Maria presso San Satiro was the first Lombard "ribless hemispherical cupola with coffers".
 The burial church of the House of Sforza, Santa Maria delle Grazie, was begun in 1492 and by 1497 was completed to the upper gallery of the timburio.
 It is similar to the earlier Church of San Bernardino in Urbino in that it is also a domed trilobe mausoleum.
 However, the smooth, almost-hemispherical dome without ribs and the sixteen-sided timburio with two galleries and a pitched roof are clearly modeled on the earlier Church of San Lorenzo in Milan, called the "Milanese Pantheon", and the interior arrangement is similar to that of the Portinari Chapel.

+Domed tower finials at Sforza Castle in Milan (1492) and Vigevano (1494) have been proposed as inspiring similar structures in Silesia.

+From the late 15th century, semicircular arches became preferred in Milan, but round domes were less successful due to structural difficulties compared to those with pointed profiles.

+Kingdom of Naples

+The domed Church of Saints Cosimo and Damiano in Nardò and Church of Santa Filomena in Cariati have been dated to the fifteenth century.

+The vault of the Caracciolo del Sole chapel in the church of San Giovanni a Carbonara in Naples (post-1427) has been cited as the model for the octagonal umbrella-like Gothic vault of the chapel of Balzo Orsini in the Basilica of Saint Catherine of Alexandria in Galatina (c.
+1459).
+However, alternative influences may be the gothic apses of the Angevin period, the Hall of the Barons in Castel Nuovo, or the Chapel of Saint Ildephonsus (14th century) in Toledo Cathedral.

+The Tolosa Chapel (c.
+1492-1495) in the church of Sant'Anna dei Lombardi has terracotta reliefs in the pendentives of its dome.

+Crown of Castile

+Kingdom of Castile

+A crossed-arch dome of in the Mosque–Cathedral of Córdoba dates to the 14th century.

+Crown of Aragon

+Kingdom of Aragon

+The crossed-arch dome of San Pablo in Zaragoza dates to the 14th century.